 Join me for a day of beautiful art, socially conscious food, and enough books to occupy even a three-headed sloth for a lifetime’s worth of reading!
-Everyone in Portland Oregon might not be exactly like Jess Day from New Girl, but it sure seems that way to this New Yorker!
+Everyone in Portland Oregon might not be exactly like the bubbly and friendly Jess Day from New Girl, but it sure seems that way to this New Yorker!

 24 Hours in Portland Oregon